sunping0301/idphoto/README.md

 -Huawei segmentation(https://developer.huawei.com/consumer/en/doc/development/hiai-Guides/android-sdk-ys-0000001222765290)

 **Legal requirements**
 Our app is for creating ID photos offline.
-After you take a photo or upload your own photo, we will not transfer any of your information to our server.
+After you take a photo, we will not transfer any of your information to our server.
 Please be assured that we will not disclose any of your personal photos and information.

 **Analytics**